dieghernan/dieghernan.github.io/collections/_posts/2022-05-25-tidyterra.md

 header_img: ./assets/img/blog/20220525_easteregg-2.webp
 ---

-If you have been playing around with **R** for a while, probably you are familiarized with the `volcano` dataset:
+If you have been playing around with **R** for a while, probably you are familiar with the `volcano` dataset:

 ```r